-The Ohio legislature legalized SSPs in 2015.
+The Ohio legislature legalized syringe service programs in 2015.
 Today, the state has 26 syringe programs in 24 counties, a remarkable success.

-Harm Reduction Ohio and the Ohio State University College of Public Health will hold a conference in May to bring together people involved in the growing field of operating syringe service programs.
+Harm Reduction Ohio, the Ohio State University College of Public Health and Equitas Health will hold a conference in May to bring together people involved in the growing field of operating syringe service programs.
 The two-day conference is aimed at people who operate SSPs, people who use them and people who want to start programs in their communities.

 In a survey, people involved in syringe programs said they wanted the conference to provide information on innovation, such as overdose prevention centers.

-In its keynote presentation, OnPoint NYC will explain first-hand how the program got approval, how it operates day-to-day (staffing, design, location, etc.) and the results it has achieved.
+In its keynote presentation, Kailin See of OnPoint NYC will explain first-hand how the program got approval, how it operates day-to-day (staffing, design, location, etc.) and the results it has achieved.
 Conference attendees will be able to ask questions and talk one-on-one with OnPoint NYC operators.

 OnPoint NYC is the largest harm reduction provider on the east coast.
 It services include: